 Access via dedicated proxy systems: PAC file for user's browser

 You can use dedicated proxy systems for access to Genesys Multicloud CX services.

-You can use a Proxy Auto Config file (PAC file) to direct users' browsers to your dedicated corporate proxy systems for access to Genesys Multicloud CX services.
+You can use a Proxy Auto Config file (PAC file) to direct users' browsers to your dedicated corporate proxy systems for access to the services.